Agneepath (2012 film): Casting

 For the role of Kancha, the antagonist, Dutt was cast.
 According to Malhotra, the script of Agneepath demanded that the villain be more powerful than the hero, and due to Dutt's bulky frame, he was considered perfect for the role.
 The character of Kancha demanded that Dutt go bald, but due to a prior commitment to the film Son of Sardar, which was being shot simultaneously, he could not do so for the sake of continuity.
 Therefore, Hollywood make up artist Robin Slater created a "bald" look for Dutt, with the use of prosthetics.
 However, due to the summer heat in Diu, the make-up would eventually drip down Dutt's face, which impelled him to finally shave his head.
 Malhotra admitted to being inspired by Marlon Brando's bald look in the film Apocalypse Now (1979) while designing Dutt's character.
 Dutt explained his look by saying, "Kancha is suffering from an ailment that leaves him hairless.
 I shaved my head for the role, not once but twice, and the eye-brows and eye-lashes have been digitally removed."
 Furthermore, Dutt worked out in the gym twice a day in order to bulk up for the role.

 During pre-production, media reports suggested that several actresses including Genelia D'Souza, Chopra and Kareena Kapoor were being considered for the role of Kaali Gawde.
 However, Chopra was approached over the others, and she agreed to do the film instantly.
 While initial reports suggested that Chopra would be playing the role of a sex worker in the film, they were later denied as rumours; in an interview with Rediff.com, she clarified that she was playing a prostitute's daughter.
 On Chopra's character, Malhotra commented, "Despite being a male dominated film, the part played by Priyanka Chopra is very prominent.
 It isn't that of a simple or ordinary lover.
 She is there for Vijay unconditionally and without any expectations.
 With all the dangerous people around her, she is like this pretty flower standing there with a smile on her face."
 Chopra wanted to visit a brothel to prepare for her role, but Malhotra insisted that she don't for safety reasons.

 Among the supporting roles, Zarina Wahab was cast as Suhasini Chauhan, Vijay's mother, a role originally played by Rohini Hattangadi.
 Wahab agreed to do the film due to her close association with producer Johar, who had earlier directed her in a brief role in My Name Is Khan.
 For the role of Shiksha Chauhan, newcomer Kanika Tiwari from Bhopal was auditioned and cast among 6500 girls.
-Filming for the song was demanding on Katrina Kaif, as she ended up with cuts and blisters on her feet, due to the long, stretched-out schedules.
+Filming for the song "Chikni Chameli" was demanding on Katrina Kaif, as she ended up with cuts and blisters on her feet, due to the long, stretched-out schedules.